 Alex Lynn, or Alexander George Lynn what is his full name, is a racing driver from Goodmayes near London who is one of the British hottest prospects in the open wheel racing.
 Lynn was the 2014 GP3 Series champion, 2013 Formula 3 Macau Grand Prix winner and 2011 British Formula Renault champion.
 In March 2017, Lynn was a member of Wayne Taylot Racing crew which triumphed at Sebring 12 Hours.

-Currently, Lynn competes in the FIA World Endurance Championship for G-Drive Racing and joins DS Virgin Racing for the 2017/2018 Formula E Championship season.
+Currently, Lynn competes in the FIA World Endurance Championship with Aston Martin Racing and with DS Virgin Racing in the Formula E Championship.

 British racing driver Alex Lynn was the 2013 Macau Grand Prix winner

 Lynn began his career in karting as an eleven-year-old kid, driving for Andy Cox racing.
 In 2008, he moved to Ricky Flynn Motorsport, finishing the season in sixth place.
 In 2009, he took part in Formula Renault UK Winter Cup finishing tenth, with the same results in Formula Renault UK Series, but winning the Graduate Cup at Brands Hatch.

 In the following years, he improved greatly, winning 2010 Formula Renault UK Winter Cup and 2011 Formula Renault UK, also appearing in Eurocup Formula Renault 2.0 and Toyota Racing Series.

 Alex Lynn, Fortec Motorsport, Formula Renault

 Solid performances in Toyota Racing Series